 This is what to expect if you decide to apply for a grant to Scops Arts Trust.

-- Pre-application stage – applicants should take the Eligibility Quiz
+- Pre-application stage – applicants should complete our eligibility checks

-- If you are successful, you will be invited to make a Stage 1 application via email
+- If you are successful, you will be invited to make an online Stage 1 application

-- Your Stage 1 application will be reviewed by at least two Trustees
+- Your Stage 1 application will be reviewed by the Trustees

 - A Stage 2 shortlist will be drawn up and the selected applicants will be invited to complete a Stage 2 online application form